A statistical test for network similarity: Introduction

 For example, in a physical or computer network, the emergence of denser subgraphs may indicate a loss of connection to the broader network or the appearance of bottlenecks.
 They can also be an indicator of malicious activity, especially of the multi-party coordinated variety \cite{rla2008,rla2011,denseAnom2021}.

 Above all, Jaccard distance can be interpreted through a probabilistic lens.
 It is because of this interpretation that we are then able to compare networks as probability distributions of node-node distances, by applying common statistical techniques.
-This conversion to a distance matrix and its probabilistic examination as a distribution offers a broad structural viewpoint of the graph.
+This conversion to a distance matrix and its probabilistic examination as a distribution offers a broader structural viewpoint of the graph than the focused examination of specific graph attributes.

 In summary, this work offers a probabilistic structural viewpoint as basis for comparing graphs, without imposing restrictive theoretical models.
 Our work is suited to the temporal study of networks, change-point and anomaly detection and simple comparisons of static graphs.
 To our knowledge, no other technique in the literature offers such a comprehensive and easily interpretable comparison of graphs.